openstack/nova/doc/source/devref/development.environment.rst

 On Ubuntu::

-  sudo apt-get install python-dev libssl-dev python-pip git-core libxml2-dev libxslt-dev pkg-config libffi-dev libpq-dev libmysqlclient-dev libvirt-dev graphviz libsqlite3-dev
+  sudo apt-get install python-dev libssl-dev python-pip git-core libxml2-dev libxslt-dev pkg-config libffi-dev libpq-dev libmysqlclient-dev libvirt-dev graphviz libsqlite3-dev python-tox

 On Ubuntu Precise (12.04) you may also need to add the following packages::